Wednesday, June 25, 2025

 Thursday, June 19, 2025

-Review: Chimera Catalyst (Finder#1) by Susan Kuchinksas
+Review: Chimera Catalyst (Finder#1) by Susan Kuchinskas

 Chimera Catalyst (Finder #1)

-By Susan Kuchinksas
+By Susan Kuchinskas

 When Finder is hired to locate charismatic, green-haired Miraluna Rose, it seems like an easy job.
 Crack into corporate databases, brew up some biologics to enhance his thinking, and get the job done with the help of the Parrot, a bird/dog chimera with the finest traits of both species.